Zevrov/holbertonschool-low_level_programming-1/0x1A-sorting_algorithms/README.md

-This project contains C exmaples of sorting algorithm
+This project contains C exmaples of sorting algorithm and the Big O